 How to highlight the landmarks of Paris

-To highlight the Parisian landmarks was one of Napoleon III’s favourite themes, as Haussmann recalled:
+Highlight the Parisian landmarks was one of Napoleon III’s favourite themes, as Haussmann recalled:

 “To give [Parisians] a satisfaction to their artistic instincts, by beautiful perspectives; by the freeing of old monuments and the isolation of new ones.”

-The creation of new axes in the Parisian urban network aimed to connect dispersed or isolated neighbourhoods.
+Creating new axes in the Parisian urban network aimed to connect dispersed or isolated neighbourhoods.
 In doing so, these new avenues or boulevards pierced the city from one particular point to another:

 - a monument (Notre Dame),